SongXueZhi/RegMiner/artifact-evaluation.md

 ## Quick Start Example

-We prepared 5 ground-truth regressions and 5 ground-truth non-regressions to verify the functionality of RegMiner, a process that took about 22 minutes and 3 regressions out.
+We prepared 5 ground-truth regressions and 5 ground-truth non-regressions to verify the functionality of RegMiner, a process that took about **22 minutes** and **3 regressions out**.

 Functionally, given a bug-fixing commit (either regression fixing commit or non-regression fixing commit) and a test case passing this commit, RegMiner is expected to locate